Virus spikes could emerge weeks after US economic reopenings

 While costly, more assistance in government spending or tax policies would be “worth it if it helps avoid long-term economic damage and leaves us with a stronger recovery,” he said.

 Powell spoke a day after Democratic leaders proposed a $3 trillion aid package that would direct money to state and local governments, households, and health-care workers.
-That would come on top of roughly $3 trillion in earlier financial assistance that the government has provided.
-The Fed itself has cut interest rates to near zero and created numerous emergency lending programs.
+That would come on top of roughly $3 trillion in earlier financial assistance.
+The Fed, for its part, has cut interest rates to near zero and created numerous emergency lending programs.

 But Trump administration officials have said they want to first see how previous aid packages affect the economy, and were skeptical about allowing more spending right now.